PeterEB/coap-shepherd/README.md

 *************************************************
 <a name="API_observe"></a>
 ### cnode.observe(path[, callback])
 Start observing a Resource on the Client Device.
-[TBD] Do you support Object and Object Instance observation?
+[TBD] Support Object and Object Instance observation.

 **Arguments:**